Not His Job: 'Wait Wait' Host Peter Sagal Writes A Book About Running

 On running without listening to music or podcasts

-I don't anymore — certainly not in races.
+I don't [listen] anymore — certainly not in races.
 And that's also part of the whole mindfulness thing. ...
 I've met people who say, "Well, I can run, but I can only do it on a treadmill while watching movies 'cause it's so boring."
-And nobody else talks about any other kind of activity as if "This is something I love to do, but it's so terrible, I can't think about that fact that I'm doing it.
+And nobody else talks about any other kind of activity as if "this is something I love to do, but it's so terrible, I can't think about that fact that I'm doing it.
 I have to distract myself."
 And so I honestly believe that to the extent that we can, we should be mindful of what we're doing, including something that seems mindless, like running.

 On what's next for his pursuit of running